What is Traditional Chinese Medicine (TCM)?

 More research is being conducted every year demonstrating the efficacy of acupuncture for the treatment of various health problems.
 The World Health Organization (WHO) recognizes nearly a hundred diseases, symptoms or conditions for which acupuncture is effective.
 The research being done today and in the years to come will add to the thousands of years of clinical experience and patient success stories that are the reason for this medicine to continue to be used today.

 How does acupuncture work?

 Research suggests that the process of inserting a needle into the tissue creates a wide array of physiological changes to occur.
 The mechanism of action is not fully understood, but we do have evidence that acupuncture affects neurotransmitters and hormones via the endocrine system, it impacts the inflammatory process and produces a healing effect faster than routine care, and we’ve learned that brain activity is stimulated through the use of functional MRIs while acupuncture is being performed.
 The body’s response to an acupuncture needle may not be understood for years or likely decades to come; however, the evidence indicating its effectiveness for a variety of conditions is growing quickly.

 What happens during a treatment?

-An initial treatment will entail the acupuncturist asking a lot of questions in order to get a complete picture of your health history and current state of health.
+An initial exam will entail the acupuncturist asking a lot of questions in order to get a complete picture of your health history and current state of health.
 The acupuncturist may feel your pulse on both wrists and look at your tongue to observe its shape, color, and coating.
-It is common for an acupuncturist to also observe your skin tone & complexion and other physical characteristics that can help us determine what may be out of balance in your body.
-After the intake, a treatment usually consists of acupuncture, but may also include cupping, Asian bodywork, nutritional advice, and any other modality that the acupuncturist feels will help your condition.
+It is common for an acupuncturist to also observe your skin tone & complexion and other physical characteristics that can help him determine what may be out of balance in your body.
+After the exam, a treatment usually consists of acupuncture, but may also include cupping, Asian bodywork, nutritional advice, and any other modality that the acupuncturist feels will help your condition.

 How long is a treatment?